 1973 VW Beetle: Bohemian culture thrives in the margins.
 Between the luxury of Downtown and the (depending on your perspective) banality of the Northern Suburbs, Midtown looms not-so-largely as the alternative hipster haven.
 Like biking to the Majestic for late-night bowling, then to the Bronx Bar, Detroit’s original dive?
 Think that dilapidated house on the corner gives your street the benefit of authenticity?
 Then Midtown’s the district for you.
 There’s also a fabulous incentives program supported by a coalition of government authorities and private institutions. $500/month will get you an alcove studio on Woodward St.; for as little as $300/month, you can find a room in a student house near Wayne State University.
 Rental agreements are substantially less stringent in Midtown.

 2006 Chrysler PT Cruiser: The east waterfront curves northward up around Grosse Pointe and Eastpointe, two highly attractive locations for commuters into Downtown Detroit.
 This area is known for its retirement community, so don’t be surprised if your neighbors frequently invite you to bingo or golf parties (at which they watch—not play—the Scottish sport).
-Commute times from the Pointes to the Renaissance Center is 15-20 minutes. $900/month for a two-bedroom condo near the Village shopping district in Grosse Pointe City is a steal—though check up on its renovation history, as this area catches a lot of inclement weather from Lake St. Clair.
+Commute time from the Pointes to the Renaissance Center is 15-20 minutes. $900/month for a two-bedroom condo near the Village shopping district in Grosse Pointe City is a steal—though check up on its renovation history, as this area catches a lot of inclement weather from Lake St. Clair.

 2009 GM Minivan: Practical, spacious—the Northern Suburbs are white-collar bedroom communities.
 However, you don’t have to sacrifice decent food or nightlife to live here.
 Royal Oak is widely acknowledged to have one of the cutest Main Streets in the Midwest. $750/month will easily win you a two-bedroom duplex (add only $150/month more for another bedroom/office).
 Commute times from Oak Park and Ferndale range 20-25 minutes by car, 35-40 by bus.
 Birmingham, Southfield, and others further out will be longer and might not enjoy access to mass transit.

 1990 Ford F150: Dearborn and the Eastern Burbs are typified as older, blue-collar communities.
-The general lack of full-time commuters into Detroit makes for stronger communities and great school systems in these towns.
+The general lack of full-time commuters into Detroit makes for stronger communities in these towns.
 Indeed, this is practically rural Michigan.
 Single apartments are sparse, but who needs ‘em when you can rent an entire two-bedroom house in Dearborn Heights for $650/month?
 Be sure to bring two personal references, though: out here, the opinion of a human matters more than your bank statements.